Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 The Transformation of Healthcare Delivery

-Healthcare delivery continues to experience disruption, with clinical innovations and AI pushing some aspects of care away from traditional hospital settings into homes, pharmacies, outpatient facilities, and physicians' offices.
-This shift fundamentally changes what, where, how, and who delivers care.
+Healthcare delivery continues to experience disruption, with clinical innovations and AI pushing some aspects of care away from traditional hospital settings into homes, pharmacies, outpatient facilities, and physicians’ offices.
+This fundamentally changes what, where, how, and who delivers care.
 Retail health providers and technology companies are emerging as significant market players, creating new competitive dynamics and partnership opportunities.

 These changes demand leaders who can: